 If a gymnast is participating for finals in both disciplines, it is the responsibility of the gymnast to be present when they are required to compete.
 No exceptions will be made for rotation schedules, and no judges will be delayed due to a gymnast competing in the other discipline.
 If the gymnast’s rotation ends and they have not competed, they will receive a score of 0.0 for that event.

-The NAIGC offers TWO levels of gymnastics decathlon:
+The NAIGC offers Three levels of gymnastics decathlon:

 - High Level Decathlon: MAG Modified NCAA and WAG Level 9